The way VAT is handled for online sales from businesses worldwide to consumers (that is, B2C) in the European Union (EU) changed on 1 July 2021.

 Abolishing of Low-Value Consignment Relief (LVCR)

-Imports of goods less than €22 (£20) are currently exempted from import VAT but, after 1 July 2021, this will no longer be the case.
+Imports of goods less than €22 (£20) are no longer exempted from import VAT.

 The measure has been implemented to level the playing field between domestic and non-domestic sellers who were seen to be at an unfair advantage when selling goods below €22 (£20).